-In the last two years school staff have received a range of training at three levels; awareness, enhanced and specialist.
+In the last two years school staff have received a range of training regarding SEND.
 Awareness training has been provided to all staff on:

 - How to support pupils with a diagnosis of dyslexia. - How to support pupils on the autistic spectrum - How to support pupils with behavioural difficulties - How to support pupils with speech, language and communication difficulties - Supporting reading and writing across the curriculum - Medical training including administering an Epi-pen and supporting children with diabetes - Differentiation